Who was Charlie Barnes?

 “Reproduced with permission of the University of Sheffield”

-The 1911 census shows that the buiness has now extended into contract carting.
+The 1911 census shows that the business has now extended into contract carting.
 There are still two boarders, one of whom works in the business and now two domestic servants, Eliza Rush still being with them and another, Sarah of the same surname.
 It is not clear what the connection is between these two women and the Frederick Rush and family who kept the Boar just a few houses along, from 1881 -1912, certainly Census birthplaces do not connect them without further investigation.

 The year 1911 has produced another link with Charlie Barnes in the form of the postcard below.
 It is the message on the reverse of this and the addressee rather than the image that is of interest.
 It was sent from Yarmouth by CB to a neighbour opposite.
 The house being at the end of the pathway leading to the cottages behind the school, the same place that the shooting gallery was set up during the village fairs: